johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 };
 ```

-The first 3 argumentions for this function (`token`, `tokenSecret`, `profile`) contain objects with information provided back from the Twitter API.
+The first 3 argumentions for this function (`token`, `refreshToken`, `profile`) contain objects with information provided back from the GitHub API.
 Once we receive this information back, it's Passport's job to determine whether or not this user exists in the application database.

 Let's take a look at what this function is doing so far: